mspencedm/Software-Dev-DnD/Sessions/Session 14/Session 14.md

 See Mystery at the Full Moon Festival for the rest of the information.

 If they find this hourglass, for the remainder of their first year as part of the Order of Lunar Ascendancy they will get 1/2 off food and drinks throughout all of Aurora's Heart.
+They will also be given more vials of lyncanthropy potion.